sindresorhus/sindresorhus.github.com/data/apps/any-text.md

 This is unfortunately not possible as widgets cannot access user-installed fonts.

+#### Can I make the widget horizontally centered on the Lock Screen?

+This is unfortunately not possible.
+Apple has decided that the rectangular widget can only appear on the left or right side.

 #### The widget does not update if I write some text in the app and then reveal the Lock Screen

 You need to first close the app.
 This is a iOS bug.

 If you work at Apple → [FB11522275](https://github.com/feedback-assistant/reports/issues/360)

+#### The widget does not update even if I do the above

+The app tells iOS to update the widget, unfortunately, iOS can decide to delay an update for various reasons (low battery, low-power mode, etc).
+This is completely out of my control.

 #### The widget does not update when setting the text with the Shortcuts action